Genez-io/deployapps-landing-page/content/posts/implement_shopping_cart.md

 Upstash is a cutting-edge platform for modern developers seeking seamless data management in serverless and cloud-native applications.
 Offering Redis-compatible, in-memory database services, Upstash simplifies data storage and access, making it a natural fit for serverless functions, web apps, and cloud-native architectures.

-By partnering with Upstash, genezio provides an easy-to-use solution to add an Upstash Redis database to your project from the genezio dashboard.
+By partnering with Upstash, DeployApps provides an easy-to-use solution to add an Upstash Redis database to your project from the DeployApps dashboard.
 {{< /details >}}

 On the frontend side, we'll use React and Bootstrap to implement a minimal frontend for the online store.